 River otters have long slender bodies, short limbs, and short flat heads with whiskers, used to detect prey in water.
 Their back legs and tail are used to propel them through the water.

-River otters's streamlined bodies are built for swimming and diving.
-Otters can stay under water for up to eight minutes.
+River otters's streamlined bodies are built for swimming and diving, and they can stay underwater for up to eight minutes!

-Fresh water and costal marine habitat such as rivers, lakes, marshes
+Fresh water and costal marine habitats (rivers, lakes, marshes)

 Swimming ability and warning vocalizations